-There are several well-established therapies for patients struggling with severe, chronic tinnitus
+There are several well-established therapies for patients struggling with severe, chronic tinnitus.

 TMJ Treatments: In some cases, tinnitus is caused by physiological functions or disorders within the body.
-In these less-common situations, addressing the baseline physical cause may eliminate or drastically reduce tinnitus symptoms.
+In these less-common situations, addressing the baseline physical cause may eliminate or drastically reduce symptoms.

 Find out more information: